AvulaJhansy/knee-arthritis-severity-classification-/README.md

 ### Test Results
 After training, the model achieved a test accuracy of **92.33%**, indicating effective classification of knee arthritis severity.

-## Summary of Results
-The cascading model of EfficientNet, ResNet, and DenseNet demonstrated strong performance with minimal misclassification on severe cases.
-This approach significantly improved accuracy compared to using individual models alone.

 ## Conclusion
 This project successfully implemented a robust, automated method for classifying knee arthritis severity from X-ray images.
-By leveraging multiple CNN architectures in a cascading model, we achieved high accuracy and practical relevance for assisting in medical diagnostics.
-Future work may explore further refinement and validation on larger, more diverse datasets.
+By leveraging multiple CNN architectures in a cascading model, we achieved high accuracy.